 In the name of gender equality, and since many issues in puberty affect both girls and boys, we also felt we needed a similar course for schoolboys.
-They could be trained at the same time as the girls.
 We searched for a sister publication to Kishoree and after a long odyssey found one in the form of Kishor, which means puberty (boys).
 Through Kishor, the boys will learn about their own bodily and emotional changes during puberty and will also get basic information about menstruation.
 Harassing girls and teasing them about their menstruation will also be discussed and discouraged.
 We have edited this booklet slightly, and have had it translated into Nepali.
-Once approved by the authorities, two male health workers will be employed to distribute Kishor to the boys and teach them at the same time as the girls are being taught.
+It has now been approved by the authorities and two male health workers from HEAR Nepal are distributing Kishor to the boys and are teaching them at the same time as the girls are being taught.

 Especially in rural areas, women have a hard time caring for their menstrual hygiene in a healthy way.
 Normal sanitary pads, as we use them in the west, are usually either unknown or unaffordable.
 In schools there are usually no separate toilets for girls and no dustbins for sanitary pads.
 When there is access to such disposable pads, they consist of 90% plastic and are often burned, leading to air pollution.
 Or else they land in the river and end up in the ocean.